Owen-Larimer/Bike_sharing_machine_learning/README.md

 Now we'll be working in the **proj3_machine_learning.ipynb** file.
 We'll need all the same imports as earlier, aside from the OneHotEncoder.

-We'll start by loading in our data, and we'll initially remove our useless or highly correlated features:
+We'll start by loading in our data, and we'll initially remove our useless or highly correlated features, in addition to our 'casual' and 'registered' rider count columns since those are what we'll attempt to predict.

 ```python
 train_data = pd.read_csv('cleaned_train_data.csv')